pkeroulas/st2110-toolkit/transcoder/README.md

 The primary goal is to decode a large format uncompressed video signal (SMPTE ST 2110-20) along with raw audio (SMPTE ST 2110-30); the stream synchronization being based on PTP (SMPTE ST 2110-10).
-After the AV content is reconstructed, FFmpeg re-encodes the signal for storage or streaming.
+After the AV content is reconstructed, `ffmpeg` re-encodes the signal for storage or streaming.
 The project also aims at evaluating the limitation in terms of bandwidth, especially when additional streams are provided.